Last modified: November 18, 2021

 GPC may with or without notice to you impose additional limitations on the dollar amount or frequency of any transactions or withdrawals permitted; these limitations are subject to change.

 GPC may place additional limits on individual transactions or accounts if we detect potentially high risk or fraudulent activity.
 Such limits may require that you provide additional identifying information to verify your identity or the transaction or account before you may complete the transaction or use the Service.

-In addition to as otherwise provided in these Terms and the Google Payments Privacy Notice, we will disclose information to third parties about your Google Pay account, Google Pay Balance, P2P Payments or other Google Pay Balance transactions you make:
+In addition to as otherwise provided in these Terms and the Google Payments Privacy Notice, we will disclose information to third parties about your Google Pay account, Google Pay Balance, P2P Payments, GPB Card or other Google Pay Balance transactions you make:

-(i) Where it is necessary for completing the P2P Payment or Google Pay Balance transaction;
+(i) Where it is necessary for completing the P2P Payment, GPB Card or Google Pay Balance transaction;

-(ii) In order to verify the existence and condition of your Google Pay Account or Google Pay Balance for a third party, such as a credit bureau or merchant;
+(ii) In order to verify the existence and condition of your Google Pay account, Google Pay Balance, GPB Card for a third party, such as a credit bureau or merchant;

 (iii) In order to comply with government agency or court orders; or